Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 <br>

 We can confidently predict that the <b> correlation </b> between base res and base def is <b> pretty low </b>.
-To statistically prove this, a pearson correlation point is implemented:
+To statistically prove this, a pearson correlation coefficient is implemented:

 ```r
 correlation <- cor(df$base_res, df$base_def, method = "pearson")
 ```

 ![image](https://github.com/user-attachments/assets/5a8a50f6-bf8c-477e-8ddb-922f25bee74e)

+Since the pearson correlation coefficient is only -0.1 (near 0), it is statistically confident to say base res and base def <b> are not correlated </b>.
+Also, it is worth mentioning that while <b> every operators </b> has base def, many of them <b> do not </b> have base res, which means operators with art resistance <b> are rare </b>

 Notice that there is a <b>very extreme outlier</b> int this scatterplot.
 I will use <b>annotate()</b> with text, rect and arrow to hightlight the outlier plot